raganwald/raganwald.github.com/_posts/2015-02-02-destructuring.md

 And last but certainly not least, destructuring, spreading, and gathering make this very natural to express in JavaScript ES-6.

-> This post was extracted from my in-progress book, [JavaScript Allongé, The "Six" Edition][ja6].
+*This post was extracted from my in-progress book, [JavaScript Allongé, The "Six" Edition][ja6].
 Your feedback helps everyone, so please, join the discussion or submit an edit directly.
-Thank you!—Reg "raganwald" Braithwaite
+Thank you!*—Reg "raganwald" Braithwaite

 [ja6]: https://leanpub.com/javascriptallongesix